mib00038/dux-exchange/README.md

 give us insights into your capabilities as a frontend developer.

 Once you receive the assessment you will have 7 days to complete the assignment outlined below.
 Before the 8th day you should hand in your solution in a zip file, by email, to the person who initially gave you the assignment.
+If you find yourself short on time, try to deliver a few features well instead of a lot of them mediocre.
+The point is for us to see how you develop software.

 After your solution has been reviewed a meeting will be planned where your solution will be discussed.
-Attention will be given to the architecture you created and the functionality you delivered.
+Attention will be given to the architecture you created, the technology choices you made and the overall solution you developed.

 If you need a bit of assistance, or some hints, you may reach out to the person who gave you the assignment.
 Alternatively you could use a [rubber duckie](https://en.wikipedia.org/wiki/Rubber_duck_debugging) ;-).